Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 #### The Line Projection Formula

-This part used to have a whole giant explanation of how to derive the projection formula for projecting a point onto a 1D line.
-(I know, right?
-This post used to be *way* longer.)

-But I realized that it's not really necessary for you to understand how to derive the formula to implement the gestures.
-I just wanted to be snarky about how unreadable Mathematical Wikipedia can be.
-You can thank me later for sparing you the pain.

-So...here's what you need to know.
-The formula for projecting an n-dimensional point onto a 1D line is:
+The formula for projecting an n-dimensional point onto a 1D line is this:

 \[ P_A(\mathbf{v}) = \frac{\mathbf{u} \cdot \mathbf{v}}{\mathbf{u} \cdot \mathbf{u}} \mathbf{u} \]